- Only keep your Card password (PIN number) safe in your memory

 - Be careful of emails, unknown calls or mobile messages that ask you to disclose your password, credit card numbers or personal information.

-- Beware of fraud emails and suspicious websites, and do not respond to requests to provide personal information or passwords, or any personal data, whether over the phone or by email or in unknown or unauthorized Internet sites.
-Make sure that you always use the official website of Alawwal Bank.
+- Beware of fraud eMails , SMS , Whatsapp messages and suspicious websites, and do not respond to requests to provide personal information or passwords, or calling a number or any personal data, whether over the phone or by email or in unknown or unauthorized Internet sites.
+Make sure that you always use the official website of Alawwal Bank and Alawwal Bank channels.

 - In case you do not use your bank account for a period of six months, all your transactions including the internet banking services shall be suspended until you activate your bank account.